 However, Oppo announced in 2018 that it ceased production of the player.
 The Oppo is still available, but stock is low.
 Warranties will still be honoured and updates made available (from time to time), so if you’re still interested, the time to get one is now.

-A superb 4K spinner and excellent all-round media player
+An excellent all-round media player

 - Superb UHD picture performance

 - Excellent build quality

 - Netflix, Amazon Video and YouTube 4K streaming